opensearch-project/opensearch-cli/README.md

 We recommend you to create all integration tests inside [this](./it) folder with build tag 'integration'.

 #### Execute test integration command from your CLI
-1. Run docker compose to start containers, by default it will launch latest odfe version.
+1. Run docker compose to start containers, by default it will launch latest OpenSearch cluster.
     ```
     docker-compose up -d;
     ```